Eurovision Dance Contest 2008: Rules and participants

-According to the 2007 rules Section 2.2 on the official website, all entrants in the Eurovision Dance Contest 2007 agreed to take part in 2008 when signing up for the first contest.
-However, in June 2008, Switzerland announced their withdrawal from the contest without specifying a reason, while Germany also decided to withdraw from the event later the same month, due to comparatively low ratings for the 2007 contest in the country.
+According to the 2007 rules Section 2.2 on the official website, all participating broadcasters in the Eurovision Dance Contest 2007 agreed to take part in 2008 when signing up for the first contest.
+However, in June 2008, the Swiss Broadcasting Corporation (SRG SSR) announced its withdrawal from the contest without specifying a reason, while German ARD also decided to withdraw from the event later the same month, due to comparatively low ratings for the 2007 contest in the country.

 The running order was announced on 8 August.
-Due to a scheduling clash with the 2010 FIFA World Cup preliminaries, the Spanish broadcaster announced its late withdrawal on 28 August, just days before the contest was scheduled to take place.
-In July, they held a national selection show Quiero Bailar and named singer Rosa López and dancer Nieto as their representatives in the contest.
+Due to a scheduling clash with the 2010 FIFA World Cup preliminaries, Spanish Radiotelevisión Española (RTVE) announced its late withdrawal on 28 August, just days before the contest was scheduled to take place.
+In July, RTVE had held a national selection show titled Quiero Bailar, and had appointed singer Rosa López and dancer Nieto as its representatives in the contest.
 According to the draw they were supposed to be 15th couple to perform.

-As the number of dances was reduced, with each couple performing once instead of twice, new countries were allowed to enter the competition, but the only new country to enter the contest was Azerbaijan.
+As the number of dances was reduced, with each couple performing once instead of twice, new broadcasters were allowed to enter the competition, but the only new to enter was Azerbaijani İctimai Television (İTV).

+On 2 September 2008, a press conference was held with all the couples participating in the competition, as well as the official opening ceremony at the BBC Pacific Quay headquarters in Glasgow.
+The next day, stage rehearsals for the competition began at the adjacent venue, during which each couple had 30 minutes to practice their choreography on the dance floor.
+On 5 September, the day before the televised final, a camera dress rehearsal took place during which the judges awarded fictitious scores to the couples.

 Opening and interval acts

 Celtic rock band Red Hot Chilli Pipers performed as part of the opening act.

 The opening of the show featured Red Hot Chilli Pipers playing a Scottish-flavoured medley of known songs, with all participating couples presented on stage in order of performance.
-The interval act featured a group dance routine and was followed by soprano Lesley Garrett and the Carousel cast, performing a medley of "June Is Bustin' Out All Over" and "You'll Never Walk Alone" accompanied by the City of Glasgow Chorus.
+The interval act featured a group dance routine to a medley of songs and was followed by soprano Lesley Garrett and the Carousel cast, performing a medley of "June Is Bustin' Out All Over" and "You'll Never Walk Alone" accompanied by the City of Glasgow Chorus.